ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Introduction

 \section{Introduction}

-Embodied AI is catalyzing the transformation of robotic systems from constrained laboratory settings~\cite{billard2019trends,spong2020robot} to complex, unstructured real-world environments~\cite{brohan2023rt1roboticstransformerrealworld,zhao2023learningfinegrainedbimanualmanipulation,brohan2023rt2visionlanguageactionmodelstransfer}.
-The emergence of large-scale pretrained models~\cite{zhang2023crossformer,kim2024openvlaopensourcevisionlanguageactionmodel,wang2024scalingproprioceptivevisuallearningheterogeneous} and novel learning paradigms~\cite{geminiroboticsteam2025geminiroboticsbringingai,intelligence2025pi05visionlanguageactionmodelopenworld} has ushered in a data-centric era.
+Embodied AI is catalyzing the transformation of robotic systems from constrained laboratory settings~\citep{billard2019trends,spong2020robot} to complex, unstructured real-world environments~\citep{brohan2023rt1roboticstransformerrealworld,zhao2023learningfinegrainedbimanualmanipulation,brohan2023rt2visionlanguageactionmodelstransfer}.
+The emergence of large-scale pretrained models~\citep{zhang2023crossformer,kim2024openvlaopensourcevisionlanguageactionmodel,wang2024scalingproprioceptivevisuallearningheterogeneous} and novel learning paradigms~\citep{geminiroboticsteam2025geminiroboticsbringingai,intelligence2025pi05visionlanguageactionmodelopenworld} has ushered in a data-centric era.
 In this new era, the availability of high-quality data is a critical bottleneck for developing scalable and generalizable embodied intelligence.

-While collecting data and deploy robots in real-world is resource-intensive and challenging to scale, simulation provides an efficient alternative to enhance robot learning.
-Simulation supports imitation learning by collecting unlimited and low-cost training data~\cite{wu2024robomind} and reinforcement learning by providing virtual environments~\cite{makoviychuk2021isaac,torne2024rialto}.
-Meanwhile, simulations enable rapid deployment and standardized test~\cite{ramasubramanian2022digital,do2025watch} of algorithms without concerns about hardware damage or safety issues.
+While collecting data and deploying robots in the real world are resource-intensive and challenging to scale, simulation provides an efficient alternative for improving robot learning.
+Simulation supports imitation learning by collecting unlimited and low-cost training data~\citep{wu2024robomind} and reinforcement learning by providing virtual environments~\citep{makoviychuk2021isaac,torne2024rialto}.
+Meanwhile, simulations enable rapid deployment and standardized testing~\citep{ramasubramanian2022digital,do2025watch} of algorithms without concerns about hardware damage or safety issues.
 Overall, simulation facilitates the exploration of innovative strategies for robot learning.